 3. Or won’t be efficient due to either poorly coded or complex coding methods

-6. SEO Friendly: WordPress coding structure is carefully crafted to design lightweight and SEO friendly websites.
+6. SEO Friendly: WordPress coding structure is carefully crafted to design lightweight and SEO-friendly websites.

-But WordPress doesn’t come with a built-in drag and drop page building feature.
+But WordPress doesn’t come with a built-in drag-and-drop page-building feature.

-How to create a crowdfunding site if not WordPress then?
+How to create a crowdfunding site if not WordPress, then?

 The crowdfunding platform is not just a website with a few dynamic pages.

-You need a complete crowdfunding engine with various modules in front end and back end to support the crowdfunding business model.
+You need a complete crowdfunding engine with various modules in the front end and back end to support the crowdfunding business model.

-Read our another post on How to Start a Crowdfunding Business?How to create a crowdfunding site without using WordPress Click To Tweet
+Read another post on How to Start a Crowdfunding Business?How to create a crowdfunding site without using WordPress Click To Tweet

-The technology behind this crowdfunding engine also has to be user-friendly, robust, secure and reliable to remove all limitations and challenges raised by the WordPress platform mentioned above.
+The technology behind this crowdfunding engine also has to be user-friendly, robust, secure, and reliable to remove all limitations and challenges raised by the WordPress platform mentioned above.